peppermintbird/peppermintbird/README.md

 ### 🌱 About me

-> Survived 20 years on this pale blue dot, and became a teacher intern while studying Data Science.
+> Survived 20 years on this pale blue dot, and became a teaching intern while studying Data Science.

 **Background:** I'm studying Foreign Languages, Language Science, and Data Science, with a big interest in Spiking Neural Networks and Computational Neuroscience.